5 ways to reduce cost and be better prepared for retirement

 • 24% have no retirement savings at all

-The average social security check going to baby boomers is only $1317 per month, certainly not enough to live on no matter where you live.
-The reality is many baby boomers either can’t retire or will have some financial limitations in their retirement.
+The average Social Security check going to baby boomers is only $ 1,317 per month, certainly not enough to live on, no matter where you live.
+The reality is that many baby boomers either cannot retire or will face some financial limitations in their retirement.
 For these, the most important factor is having a realistic perspective about lifestyle in retirement.

-Did you know retirement as we’ve come to understand it today, wasn’t part of most human history?
-It wasn’t until the mid-1800s that certain municipal employees - firefighters, cops, teachers, mostly in big cities - started receiving public pensions.
-In the early-1900s several American companies started offering pensions to employees, and in 1935 the Social Security Act was passed offering benefits to people starting at age 65.
+Did you know retirement, as we’ve come to understand it today, wasn’t part of most human history?
+It wasn’t until the mid-1800s that certain municipal employees—firefighters, police officers, and teachers, mostly in big cities—started receiving public pensions.
+In the early 1900s, several American companies began offering pensions to their employees.
+In 1935, the Social Security Act was passed, providing benefits to individuals starting at age 65.

 Things have changed for sure, and not necessarily for the better.
-A study by Creditcards.com in 2017 found that 3 out of 4 adults are still receiving some financial help from their parents.
-The help is primarily for living expenses or debts.
+A 2017 study by Creditcards.com found that three out of four adults are still receiving some financial assistance from their parents.
+The assistance is primarily for living expenses or debt repayment.
 This reversal of roles has only served to exasperate the financial condition of baby boomers as they approach retirement age.

-5 things you can do to cut cost and prepare for retirement
+5 things you can do to cut costs and prepare for retirement

 1. Downsize your house

 Downsizing your house is a great way to save a bundle, even if your house is paid off.
-A smaller and lower priced home will cost less in taxes, utilities, insurance, maintenance, and upkeep.
-You could save hundreds of dollars per month by downsizing your house, while still having a comfortable and safe home to live in through retirement.
+A smaller and lower-priced home will incur lower costs for taxes, utilities, insurance, maintenance, and upkeep.
+You could save hundreds of dollars per month by downsizing your house while still having a comfortable and safe home to live in through retirement.

 2. Downsize to one car

-Transportation cost is the second biggest expense for retires.
-According to data from the Bureau of Labor Statistics, for adults 65 and older transportation cost represents 16% of retirement cost - even more than healthcare, which represents 13.4% of average retirement expenses.
+Transportation cost is the second biggest expense for retirees.
+According to data from the Bureau of Labor Statistics, for adults 65 and older, transportation costs represent 16% of retirement costs, even more than healthcare, which represents 13.4% of average retirement expenses.

-Downsizing to one car will reduce cost in payments, insurance, maintenance, and gas.
+Downsizing to one car will reduce costs in payments, insurance, maintenance, and gas.
 Some retirees may even be able to eliminate their cars altogether if public transportation is available.
-Using Uber, Lyft, a taxi service, or some ridesharing option in your community, can be less expensive than the cost of owning a car.
+Using Uber, Lyft, a taxi service, or some ridesharing option in your community can be less expensive than owning a car.

 3. Eliminate all debt